samjaninf/OFN-User-Guide---Master/complementary-tools-software/finances/paying-suppliers.md

 Once you have the dollar values that you need to pay to each supplier, the next step is often to enter these amounts into your online banking system, to do a bank transfer to each supplier.
 This can be time consuming for those with numerous suppliers.

-At the moment OFN doesn't have an automated system for calculating what is owed to suppliers and automatically forwarding payments to them.
+At the moment Harvest To Order doesn't have an automated system for calculating what is owed to suppliers and automatically forwarding payments to them.

 ### Paying multiple suppliers quickly with an ABA file